Common mistakes for executors to avoid

 Not being thorough

-Make sure you read and understand the Will.
+Make sure you read and understand the Will – not doing this is a mistake for executors.
 This is your main responsibility – to ensure the Will is followed.

 Your lawyer can help you to interpret the Will, but don’t expect your lawyer to remember everything about the Will that you’re administering.
 Your lawyer is likely to have 100 other files, so cannot remember all the details, particularly if it’s 6 months since they first met you when they’re preparing to help you distribute the estate.
 You may have to remind your lawyer of certain bequests and aspects of the Will further into the administration.